ArthurAtangana/SYSC3303A_Project/README.md

    1. Right click lib folder in root directory
    2. Select add as library
    3. Leave settings as default, select ok
-3. Initiate system-wide monitoring display console:
-   1. Run process for `src/Subsystem/Logging/DisplayConsole`
 4. Run the files in the "Mains" package in this order:
+   1. MainDisplayConsole
-   1. MainSchedulerUDP
+   2. MainSchedulerUDP
-   2. MainElevatorUDP
+   3. MainElevatorUDP
-   3. MainFloorUDP
+   4. MainFloorUDP

 For test execution, see [test section](#test).